-BioComplete Maca Powder has immune-stimulating properties to help build body defenses.
-Used to help with menopause and PMS.
-Helps enhance memory and mental clarity.
-Restores vigor in Chronic fatigue, reduces thyroidal symptoms, rich in iron, balances hormones including the adrenals.
-Adaptogen.
-Enhances fertility, libido, vitality, energy, strength and stamina.
+BioComplete Maca Powder has been known to have immune-stimulating properties to help build body defenses.
+Also known to help with menopause and PMS, memory and mental clarity.
+Can restore vigor in chronic fatigue and reduce thyroidal symptoms.
+Rich in iron, known to help balance hormones including the adrenals.
+Many use this adaptogen to enhance vitality, energy, strength and stamina.

 Maca, native to the Peruvian Andes, is a food staple made into cookies, flan, smoothies, syrups, and liquor.
 It has a rich history of traditional use as a panacea and is referred to as 'Peruvian ginseng.'
 Specifically, it is prized for its adaptogenic and nutritive qualities.
 It was introduced to North America, Europe, and Japan in the late 1990's precipitating a stream of scientific studies.
 Our Maca Powder is ground from the roots of Lepidium meyenii.